CalEricMa/CalEricMa/README.md

 I am Eric Ma, a UC Berkeley Student majoring in Electrical Engineering and Computer Science.

 * 🌍  I'm based in Bay Area and Hong Kong
-* 🧠  I'm learning Trading Algorithms and ML/AI
+* 🧠  I'm learning ML/AI, Fullstack, and Trading Algorithms
 * 🤝  I'm open to collaborating on any interesting and fun stuff

 ### Skills